2023 AWARD CATEGORIES OPEN FOR ENTRIES

 • Please provide tangible evidence of success in statistics, anecdotes, and facts and figures where necessary and if applicable.
 Evidence should be concise and stand up to scrutiny.

-• The assessors will be looking to reward recent success and will therefore expect to see evidence relating to achievements between January 2022 and end of January 2023.
+• Judges will be looking to reward recent success and will therefore expect to see evidence relating to achievements between January 2023 and end of January 2024.
 While the programme/project/initiative does not necessarily need to be ‘new’ or ‘recent’, make sure the successes outlined within your submission fall within these dates.

 ENTER NOWSAMPLE QUESTIONS